 In 1959, the Quartz watch entered the market.
 Forget about the winding.
 Now, watches worked with battery power and didn't need winding.

-The point is that Quartz watches were way, way more accurate than mechanical watches at the time.
+The vital differences was that quartz watches were way more accurate than mechanical watches at the time.
 They were also super cheap to produce.
 All these phenomenons were a part of what historians call the Digital Revolution or the Third Industrial Revolution, with a wave of digitalization and bullish behavior on tech.
+You can say that this article's question, Smartwatch vs Swiss watch, was born thanks to the leap quartz watches provided.

 Let's go from simple to complex.
 We have these automatic watches that wind themselves with the movement of the wrist.
 You can also add a power reserve to them, which keeps them running even if you are not wearing them, and some of them even have a display to show the "charge."
 Remember, this is a wound spring, not a battery.